Sharp's Ridge: Communications hub

 Sharp's Ridge is the transmitting antenna farm for eleven of Knoxville's twelve analog and digital television stations, all of which broadcast from very noticeable towers in an antenna farm along the ridge.

-The tallest tower is licensed by the Federal Communications Commission (FCC) as "Spectracite Tower Knoxville," built by Spectracite Towers, Inc. The structure is owned by American Tower, which leases it to WUOT-FM 91.9.
-PSIP Channel 6, whose "batwing" antenna is at the top (the station operates WATE-DT digital Channel 26 also on this tower).
-Also located on this tower is WTNZ PSIP Channel 43 and WBIR-DT, PSIP Channel 10, with their antennas both broadcasting from the top.
-This tower is located on the "Richland Towers Tower Lonsdale" site.
+The tallest tower is licensed by the Federal Communications Commission (FCC) as "Nexstar Tower Knoxville," and was built by Spectracite Towers, Inc. It is 1,456 feet tall.
+The structure is now owned by the American Tower Corporation, which leases it to PSIP WATE-TV Channel 6 broadcasting its over-the-air signal from this tower.
+The station operates WATE-DT digital Channel 26 also on this tower).
+Also located on this tower is the transmission antenna for WTNZ PSIP Channel 43.

-The second tallest tower is FCC-licensed as "Richland Towers Tower Lonsdale."
+The second tallest tower is the former "Richland Towers Tower Lonsdale."
 It is 1352 ft tall, with a candelabra antenna platform at the top.
-It is owned by Richland Towers, Incorporated, which leases it to WVLT-TV PSIP Channel 8, (which operates WVLT-DT on digital Channel 30), and WKOP-TV PSIP Channel 15 (which operates its WKOP-DT digital Channel 17), whose antennas all broadcast from the candelabra array at the top.
+It is now owned by the American Tower Corporation, which leases it to WVLT-TV PSIP Channel 8, (which operates WVLT-DT on digital Channel 30), and WKOP-TV PSIP Channel 15 (which operates its WKOP-DT digital Channel 17) Their antennas all broadcast from the candelabra array at the top.
 The "Lonsdale" reference in the license, refers to the Knoxville neighborhood in the valley just below the tower.

-The third tallest tower on Sharp's Ridge is 1345 ft and is FCC-licensed as "Gannett Pacific Tower Knoxville."
-It is owned by the Gannett Pacific Corporation, licensee of WBIR-TV, which right now, does not broadcast from it.
-Its former analog Channel 10 antenna is on top of the tower, but its digital TV signal broadcasts from the "Spectracite Tower Knoxville" site.
+The third tallest tower on Sharp's Ridge is 1345 ft the former "Gannett Pacific Tower Knoxville."
+It is It is owned by Tegna, Inc, licensee of WBIR-TV.
+Its digital TV signal broadcasts from the top of the tower.